Abdelrahmanhassan1/Web-Dev-Projects/README.md

 ## Expense Tracker

-<p>A React app that tracks the expenses of users, adds visual bars of each month's expenses, and filters them by year. </p>
+<p>A React app that tracks the expenses of users, adds visual bars of each month's expenses and filters them by year. </p>

 <img src="./images/Expenses Tracker.png" width="500" />